 Juan:'And the banks don't pay you interest for the money in your current account?'

 Peter:'Yes they do.
 But the interest rate, the percentage of interest you receive, is higher in a savings account than in a current account.
-In my savings account, my money in it earns a 5% interest rate each year.
+In my savings account, my money in it earns 5% interest rate each year.
 While in my current account, the bank only pays an interest rate of 1%.'

 Juan:'So, if a bank pays the people who deposit money with them interest, how can it make money?'